axibase/axibase-charts/syntax/date-format.md

 ## Time Zone

 Time zone in the date literal value can be omitted or specified as `Z` for the UTC time zone or UTC offset in hours and optional minutes: `±hh:mm`, `±hhmm`, `±hh`.
-Dates without timezones, for example `2016-06-24 20:00:45`, are evaluated based on the [`timezone`](../widgets/shared/README.md#timezone) setting.
+Dates without time zones, for example `2016-06-24 20:00:45`, are evaluated based on the [`timezone`](../widgets/shared/README.md#timezone) setting.

 * Positive offset `+hh:mm` applies to time zones that are **ahead** of or in line with UTC.
 Negative offset `-hh:mm` applies if the time zone is **behind** UTC.
 * For example, Japan Standard Time (JST) has an offset of `+09:00` from UTC (ahead).
 The Pacific Standard Time (PST) has an offset of `-07:00` from UTC (behind).